Cycling: Sagan confirms 'Pink and Green' Tour-Giro quest

 Speaking via a Zoom conference call with lush mountains from Bora's Austrian training camp in the background Sagan was relaxed and slim.

-The program means he will skip the Belgian classics and also the French mudfest Paris-Roubaix, which Sagan won in 2018 and which takes place on thea last day of the Giro.
+Sagan will skip the Belgian classics that will be held during the Giro, and also the French mud-fest Paris-Roubaix, which Sagan won in 2018 and which takes place on the last day of the Giro.

+Often described as nonchalant or carefree, Sagan said it had been strange staying inside after self-quarantining following Paris-Nice in March.

+"I met a lot of people so I had to do the right thing when I got back to Monaco, I didn't want to infect my ex or my son.

+"We have all been tested.
+You know, this nose test," Sagan said in reference to the notorious deep nose coronavirus swab test.
+"The whole team tested negative."

+"There's little risk of the riders (at the Tour) infecting each-other.
+And it's sad if the fans aren't there but it changes nothing, just that it's safer as nobody can crash into a fan or have an accident with one," Sagan said.

-Sagan is the highest earning cyclist in the peloton at five million US dollars per year, topping a recent list in French daily L'Equipe above Chris Froome and Geraint Thomas.
+Sagan is the highest earning cyclist in the peloton at US$5 million (4.44 million euros) per year, topping a recent list in French daily L'Equipe above Chris Froome and Geraint Thomas.